rclone/rclone/MANUAL.md

 ### Options

 ```
   -h, --help          help for rc
+      --json string   Input JSON - use instead of key=value args.
       --no-output     If set don't output the JSON result.
+      --pass string   Password to use to connect to rclone remote control.
       --url string    URL to connect to rclone remote control. (default "http://localhost:5572/")
+      --user string   Username to use to rclone remote control.
 ```

 ## rclone rcat